 To act as a better listener, I’d recommend paraphrasing what another person is saying back to them in your own words.
 This shows that you truly understand what they’re saying and makes them feel heard.
 You can also nod, and offer words of agreement to show that they have your full attention.

-For more great insights on becoming a better listener (and leader!) check out this TED Talk (7:50).
+For more excellent insights on becoming a better listener (and leader!) check out this TED Talk (7:50).
 In it, the speaker provides some high-level insights that’ll definitely set you down the right path toward improving your listening as a leader.

 Listening is a skill that’ll be useful in so many different aspects of your life.
 Even if you’re starting out with some bad habits, you CAN become a better listener and make this skill your superpower!
 It might take some practice, but it’ll definitely be worth it.
-People love to be around good listeners!
+People love to be around focused listeners!

 “If you make listening and observation your occupation, you will gain much more than you can by talk.”Scouting’s founder, Lord Robert Baden-Powell